 “When they know you, they call you any time,” Ha-Le said.
 “It can be 6 o’clock in the morning or 11 o’clock at night, but they still call because something is important.”

 Helping people navigate the world around them is a key part of her identity.
 It’s what gave her the strength to guide her family out of Saigon 42 years ago and to help people navigate Kansas City today.

 “I feel proud that they trust me and lean on me,” Ha-Le said.
 “It doesn’t matter what time they call.
 I help.”

-— This story is part of Flatland and KCPT’s local engagement and reporting around the broadcast of a new, 18-hour documentary series on the Vietnam War from Ken Burns and Lynn Novice coming this September.
+— This story is part of Flatland and KCPT’s local engagement and reporting around the broadcast of a new, 18-hour documentary series on the Vietnam War from Ken Burns and Lynn Novick coming this September.
 The Vietnam War affected the lives of numerous Kansas Citians including veterans, civilians, activists and refugees.
 We hope you’ll share your own story and perspectives on the war and its impact with us here.